 Using ‘Card Category’ field, if the value is ‘P’ then it is Primary Card and ‘S’ for Supplementary Card.
 And field ‘Card Status’ will be referred to check the card status

+For MY –

+If Card Selected is Supplementary Card then at least ONE Primary Card C/H Status should be 0, or 1 else if Card Selected is Primary Card C/H Status of current selected card should be 1 or 2

 Refer below the extract from BRD.
 Any status other than the below list will be rejected by eOps for Replacement